Create and publish a data product using the Snowplow CLI MCP tool

-is called at the start of your conversation.
+Always ensure get_context is called at the start of your conversation.
 If you don't see it happen, then ask for it.

 Please call get_context before we start working.

-2. Create a data structure
+Create a new data structure

 Create a data structure for tracking when users view a product page.